-Digital technologies are making it possible for organizations to serve online customers with personalised offerings and treatments by analysing their shopping preferences, buying behaviors, and interactions.
-Capturing and harvesting customer data from all stages in the customer relationship is the cornerstone to getting service delivery and product choices right.
+Digital technologies are making it possible to serve online customers with personalised offerings by analysing data on their shopping preferences, buying behaviors, and interactions.
+Capturing data from all stages in the customer relationship is the cornerstone to getting service delivery and product choices right.
 3D product visualizations and configurators are at the heart of re-designing product placement in an always online digital era.

 One of the more recent examples of ‘tuning customer service’ has come from Uber, who employed a college professor to help them fine-tune how they apologise for poor service delivery to maximize retention, by examining how thousands of unhappy buyers of their services responded to various ‘apology treatments’ and resolution.